pytest-dev/pytest-html/README.rst

 or relative.

-**Note**: When using ``--self-contained-html``, images added as files or links may not work as expected, see the
-:ref:`Creating a self-contained report <self-contained>` section for more info.
+**Note**: When using ``--self-contained-html``, images added as files or links may not work as expected, see section `Creating a self-contained report`_ for more info.

 There are also convenient types for several image formats: